Latent Guided Sampling for Combinatorial Optimization: Experiments

-Table \ref{tab:comparison_methods} and Figure \ref{fig:cvrp_inference} present the results of ablation studies, focusing on the comparison of different inference methods with our model on CVRP instances with $n=100$ for a fixed time.
+Table~\ref{tab:comparison_methods} and Figure~\ref{fig:cvrp_inference} compare different inference methods using the same trained model on CVRP instances with $n=100$ under a fixed wall-clock budget.
 Among the methods evaluated, Parallel MCMC, Interacting MCMC, and LGS consistently outperform other techniques, particularly DE and CMA-ES, which are commonly used inference methods in continuous spaces.
 In contrast, Single MCMC struggles due to limited exploration, leading to poor performance.
+Surprisingly, even gradient-based approaches such as Stochastic Gradient Langevin Dynamics (SGLD) and Adam perform poorly, as the high cost of gradient computations limits their effectiveness.
 EAS also underperforms, as the initial particles are insufficiently effective, and adjusting the parameters does not significantly improve the solution.
 This highlights the critical importance of particle propagation and parameter learning in improving solution quality.
+Notably, our method is the only one with negative gaps, yielding lower-cost solutions than LKH3 on CVRP.

-Additionally, the "Sampling" method corresponds to direct sampling from the distribution defined in \eqref{eq:inference_target}, without the reweighting factor $\mathrm{exp}(-\lambda C(y, x))$.
-The results highlight the advantage of incorporating this reweighting factor, which improves the exploration of the latent space, as shown in Figure \ref{fig:latent_plot}.
+Additionally, the “Sampling” method corresponds to direct sampling from the distribution defined in \eqref{eq:inference_target}, without the reweighting factor $\mathrm{exp}(-\lambda C(y, x))$.
+Figure \ref{fig:cvrp_inference} highlights the advantage of incorporating this reweighting factor: the blue curve shows sampling without this factor, whereas the green curve shows sampling with this factor using parallel MCMC but with no learning or interaction between chains.
+Adding interaction and learning yields notable further improvements, suggesting that the gains come from both better latent-space exploration and test-time adaptation of the decoder parameters.
+Figure \ref{fig:latent_plot} further illustrates how our method explores the continuous latent space to discover high‑quality solutions.
 While interacting MCMC benefits from faster mixing (Theorem \ref{th:ergodic_theta_fixed}), it is nevertheless outperformed by LGS, which achieves better cost convergence despite potentially slower mixing (Theorem \ref{th:ergodic_adaptive}).
 This contrast highlights the importance of updating $\theta$ during inference: without the SA step, interacting MCMC may converge to samples from a possibly inaccurate distribution, resulting in suboptimal solutions.
 Nonetheless, interacting MCMC remains competitive due to the mitigating effect of the reweighting factor.